CenturyLinkCloud/PublicKB/Servers/understanding-vm-deployment-options-and-power-states.md

   <li>
       <p>Costs: In the pause state, a customer pays for storage consumed by the virtual machine and licensing costs.
 Compute and memory costs are not levied.
 Managed Services costs are Levied in a pause state.
   </li>
-  <li>Sample Use Case: &nbsp;A customer maintains a development and staging environment for their production workloads.
+  <li>Sample Use Case: A customer maintains a development and staging environment for their production workloads.
 This environment is only used during business hours 8 AM to 8 PM EST. The IT department, in order to save costs, creates a
     scheduled pause and power on event during off hours.
 This automated task eliminates CPU &amp; RAM fee's between the 8 PM and 8 AM EST time window for these environments.</li>
-  <li><strong>NOTE: &nbsp;Customers who use the Power Off or Stop OS function receive the same cost benefits detailed above</strong>
+  <li><strong>NOTE: Customers who use the Power Off or Stop OS function receive the same cost benefits detailed above</strong>
   </li>
 </ul>
 <p>